Starting Loop: Build

 The build information is found in great detail at the LoopDocs website:

 Before you start your build, please complete the items on the Checklist.
-Make sure to pay particular attention to the Cautions and Future Tasks sections that come after the Checklist.
+Make sure to pay particular attention to the Helpful Hints and Future Tasks.
 To be successful – you must not skip them.

 Checklist

-• If you need one, check that your radio-link is charged or has batteries (RileyLink, OrangeLink, or EmaLink).
-A radio-link device is required for all pumps except for DASH
+• Radio-link device (required for all pumps except for DASH).
+If you need one, check that your radio-link is charged or has batteries (RileyLink, OrangeLink, or EmaLink).

-• Check that your Apple Developer program subscription is valid and visit the site to make sure no new terms or conditions are pending acceptance
+• Apple Developer program subscription is valid and visit the site to make sure no new terms or conditions are pending acceptance

-• Check that you have a plan to deal with data for yourself, your doctor, or perhaps a caregiver
+• Nightscout or Tidepool: a plan to deal with data for yourself, your doctor, or perhaps a caregiver

-• Make sure you are in a position to keep the school from taking away the radio-link or Phone from your child
+• Make sure you are in a position to keep the school from taking away the Phone (and radio-link, if needed) from your child

 There are now two different build methods – Mac Build and Browser Build.
 Your next steps depend upon which method you’re using.

-If you have a Mac that can operate macOS 13.5 or higher, then you can use either build method.
+If you have a Mac that can be updated to be compatible with your phone’s iOS, then you can use either build method.
 If not, then the Browser Build method is for you since you just need a browser on any computer or tablet.
+We recommend the Browser Build for most new Loopers because it is easy to reinstall when your Looping phone is lost, broken, drowned, or otherwise replaced with a new device.

 Browser Build